-The filing process differs for privatisation tenders.
-Communiqué No. 2013/2 provides that a pre-notification is conducted before the public announcement of tender specifications.
+The filing process differs for privatisation tenders and transactions.
+Communiqué No. 2013/2 provides that it is mandatory to file a pre-notification with the Competition Authority before the public announcement of tender specifications to receive the opinion of the Competition Board, which will include a competitive assessment.

 In the case of a public bid, the merger control filing can be performed when the documentation adequately proves the irreversible intention to finalise the contemplated transaction.
+Filing can also be performed when the documentation at hand adequately proves the irreversible intent to finalise the contemplated transaction.